Welcome and How to Register

 WELCOME AND HOW TO REGISTER

-All teenagers from ages 12 to 18 years are welcome to join Midnight Basketball.
+Everyone aged 12 to 18 years is welcome to join Midnight Basketball.

-It is free and also includes dinner, team singlet and transport home.
-You'll have heaps of fun meeting new friends, sharpening your basketball skills and hopefully learning some new stuff in the mentoring sessions.
+It is free and also includes dinner, team singlet, transport home and lots more.
+You'll have heaps of fun getting together with your mates and also meeting new friends, sharpening your basketball skills and learning some new stuff in the mentoring sessions.
 There are best and fairest awards up for grabs each week and trophies at the end of the Tournament.
 If any questions at all, please contact the Youth Manager on the Contacts/Venue page.

 You must live in your local Liverpool area to register for Midnight Basketball Liverpool.